pearlyzh/learning-notes/common/common.md

 			- Simplicity
 			- Evolvability
 		- Resiliency is the ability of a system to gracefully handle the failures and recover from failures as soon as it can
+- Double entry vs single entry:
+	-  For every debit there is a corresponding credit for an equal amount of money and for every credit there is a corresponding debit for an equal amount of money
+	- Benefit:
+		- Recording method: Single-entry bookkeeping gives a one-sided picture of transactions recorded in the cash register.
+In double entry, changes due to one transaction are reflected in at least two accounts.
+The double-entry system is preferred by investors, banks and buyers because it gives them a more complete financial picture of an organization.
+		- Error detection: In double entry, debits and credits must always be the same.
+If that is not the case, then there is an error.
+This makes it easy to spot errors and ensure that they are not carried forward to other journals and financial statements.
+In single entry, there is no method for error correction or detection.
+		- Company size: The single-entry system is only appropriate for small enterprises, whereas the double-entry system can be used by all sizes of businesses, including large ones.
+		- Preparation of financial statements: The information recorded in a single-entry system isn’t adequate for financial reporting or preparing profit and loss statements.
+Bigger organizations rely on these reports to track their performance, so they need the extra information captured by double-entry accounting.

 ## Database
 - Transaction: